Drussell15/hwk4-js-quiz-djr/README.md

 THEN the game is over
 WHEN the game is over
 THEN I can save my initials and score

+talking through the tasks:
+need a start page- with button to begin timer needs to begin as soon as start cicked timer needs to count down from set time to zero when answer is clicked, then move to next question until quiz completed when timer reaches zero-game over answer wrong= time penalty answer correctn+ no change at end- user enters intials like old school pacman enter initials, save and push to file- save in local storeage

 summary of project:
 use html,css and javascript to create quiz i multiple choice format.